Pregnancy is not the only thing to be concerned about after having sex.

 Chlamydia is the most frequently reported bacterial sexually transmitted disease in the United States.
 Any sexually active person can be infected with Chlamydia.
 The greater the number of sex partners, the greater the risk of infection.
 Because the cervix of teenage girls and young women is not fully matured, they are at particularly high risk for infection.

-In women, symptoms of Gonorrhea are often mild, but most women who are infected have no symptoms.
+Gonorrhea is often mild, but most women who are infected have no symptoms.
 Even when a woman has symptoms, they can be mistaken for a bladder or vaginal infection.
 Untreated Gonorrhea can cause serious and permanent health problems.